 Principles of Scholarly Research and Public Records Requests

-Chancellor Block issued this announcement about newly published UCLA guidelines for responding to public records requests.
+Chancellor Block shares newly published UCLA guidelines for responding to public records requests.

 In recent years a number of universities including UCLA have received public records requests seeking disclosure of faculty members’ scholarly communications.
 The potential chilling effect of these requests has raised new questions about academic freedom and its intersection with public institutions’ legal obligations to conduct business transparently.